jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 If the external command object is an inactive command object, it might never execute, and the command might truly be stuck.
 A warning should be generated then.

 ![](images/6.%20Comands%20Misc%20Issues.009.png)

+This also has consequences for setting parameters for the active command reference.
+If it is already executing or has already executed, then you can not overwrite the parameters.
+This may mean, that it might simply not be allowed to set parameters for an active command reference at all.

 It is *not* the rule, to beware of any active command reference.
 It is the rule to just always beware of them in a *parent command*.
 An *object* can contain an active command reference, in order to for instance allow a user to carry around a reference to an active command, executing on a site somewhere.